 Steven Matteo was elected to represent the Mid-Island-based 50th City Council District in November 2013, after a decade of public service.
-He was elected to Minority Leader of the Council in July 2015.
+He was elected as Minority Leader of the Council in July 2015.

-Focusing on improving the quality of life and providing better government services for his constituents, Matteo has had many accomplishments early in his first term, including: passing legislation that provides lifesaving Automated External Defibrillators (AEDs) to thousands of little league teams in the city free of charge; working with the Department of Sanitation to create the city’s first eWaste curbside collection program for Staten Island, which is slated to be made permanent and expanded citywide over the coming years; collaborating with his colleagues to secure an additional $241 million to repair the city’s crumbling roads; creating a West Shore Industrial Business Improvement District (BID)and New Dorp BID and several local merchant groups to help spur economic development in the borough; securing funding for a borough ‘Clean Team’ and spearheading efforts to remove litter and debris on Staten Island and across the city; advocating for changes to expedite post-Sandy recovery and resiliency projects, including working with Staten Island Borough President James Oddo, and then-Minority Leader Ignizio to secure more than $28 million to make Staten Island University Hospital safe from future storms; pressing the city to use technology and better design to ease congestion and increase safety on its roads, such as smart-lights, left-turn signals and widening streets and intersections, and to bring new techniques and technologies to get a longer lasting street repair including a wear-and-tear machine and rubberized asphalt.
-This year he passed legislation that will bring much-needed oversight and transparency to the Parks Department’s tree pruning, stump removal and sidewalk repair programs.
-He is also tireless advocate for transportation improvements for his borough – which has the fewest public transit options in the city and the longest commutes in the country – such as light rail and bus rapid transit.
+Focusing on improving the quality of life and providing better government services for his constituents, Matteo has had many accomplishments since early in his first term, including: passing the Alternative Veterans Property Tax Exemption, which significantly increases property tax relief for those who have served in the military and their families; landmark legislation that provides lifesaving Automated External Defibrillators (AEDs) and training to thousands of little league teams in the city free of charge; working with the Department of Sanitation to create the city’s first eWaste curbside collection program for Staten Island, which has since been made permanent and is expanding citywide with over 100,000 units collected as of August 2019; collaborating with his colleagues to secure an additional $241 million to repair the city’s crumbling roads; creating a West Shore Industrial Business Improvement District (BID) and New Dorp BID and several local merchant groups to help spur economic development in the borough; securing funding for a borough ‘Clean Team’ and spearheading efforts to remove litter and debris on Staten Island and across the city; advocating for changes to expedite post-Sandy recovery and resiliency projects; collaborating with his colleagues to secure unprecedented funding for borough healthcare infrastructure, including more than $28 million to make Staten Island University Hospital safe from future storms and more than $30 million for Richmond University Medical Center’s new emergency room; finding solutions to congestion and improving safety on Staten Island roads with a localized block-by-block, intersection-by-intersection approach, utilizing technology such as smart left-turn signals and design improvements, such as widening streets and intersections; advocating for new techniques and technologies for longer lasting street repairs, such as a wear-and-tear machine and rubberized asphalt.

 A champion of small business, Minority Leader Matteo has been working to change the dynamic between government and local merchants, collaborating with those businesses and supporting their efforts to address community needs.
 He has shepherded the cause of the West Shore Industrial BID from its conception in 2011 to its formal creation as part of legislation he passed in October 2014.
-He did the same for the New Dorp BID, which became official when the Mayor signed legislation this year.
+He did the same for the New Dorp BID, which became official when the Mayor signed legislation in 2017.
 He was also instrumental in the creation of four merchant associations – in New Dorp, Victory Boulevard, Richmond Road, and Midland Beach – which give businesses in his district a stronger voice and the ability to build upon the enormous economic potential in the Mid-Island.
+This year, each BID and merchant group will receive additional funding from the Speaker with grants ranging in size from $25,000 to $60,000.
+Merchant groups model for their respective commercial corridors what BID services could do for their communities – street sweeping, area marketing, large-scale events.
+With the unprecedented levels of support he brought to them, they should be able to do even more to make the relationship between government and small business into a positive one.

 A lifelong Staten Island resident and son of a NYPD officer, Matteo attended P.S.
-30 in Westerleigh and Port Richmond High School, where he was recently named to the school’s hall of fame.
+30 in Westerleigh, IS 51, and Port Richmond High School, where he was recently named to the school’s hall of fame in 2015.
 He earned a B.A. in Political Science from St. Francis College and a Juris Doctorate from Touro Law School.

 He began his career in public service as a director of constituent services for former Mid-Island Councilman and Minority Leader James Oddo in 2004, and was promoted to chief of staff in 2006.